Why did the Bridge Need Strengthening?

 Modification and Strengthening of wye-bridge-and-viaducts

-The Aust Viaduct piers needed strengthening against ship collision and one pier of the Wye bridge needed similar work.
+It was decided that the Aust Viaduct piers needed strengthening against ship collision and one pier of the Wye bridge needed similar work.
 In addition, the towers on each of the main span piers needed to be raised in order to allow a new system of cable stays to be installed.
 Full details are available from the following link

 Traffic Control during the Works.

 Meticulous planning was required to minimise traffic disruption while this work was in progress.
-Except for two complete night-time closures of four hours each for the extensions to the Wye bridge towers, the bridges were kept open to traffic throughout the strengthening work albeit with off-peak lane closures at times.
+Except for two complete night-time closures of four hours each for the lifting of the extensions to the Wye bridge towers, the bridges were kept open to traffic throughout the strengthening work albeit with off-peak lane closures at times.
 More than 100M vehicles used the crossing during the first five years of the project without a single fatal road traffic accident.

 The project received the British Construction Industry Supreme Award for 1990 in recognition of the extremely complex nature of the problems that were revealed and the innovative solutions of both an engineering and environmental nature that were employed to resolve them.